intel-iotg-decloud/sample-repo/roc-models/README.md

 > Adjust accordingly for your checked out folder and the RI model you are generating.

 See https://github.com/intel-innersource/frameworks.edge.one-intel-edge.maestro-app.roc.rocaas-tools/blob/main/rocaas-cli/build/README.md for more details

+## Pushing to alternative registries
+The `./roc-models/docker_tag_models.sh` can be used to tag and push to alternate Docker registries

+> Example:
+>
+> `./roc-models/docker_tag_models.sh -g amr-registry.caas.intel.com/one-intel-edge/ -r roc/`